When was the last time you talked to your phone?

 What are people doing with voice search?
 And when are they using it?

-That voice search is most likely to be someone looking for local results — more thanas likely. show that Google in particular is used mostly for local information.
+That voice search is most likely to be someone looking for local results — more than three times as likely.
+Google Voice Search statistics show that Google in particular is used mostly for local information.
 Those include movie times, “near me” searches, directions and other obviously mobile queries.

 These queries have high intent, contain more conversational words and tend to be longer.
-Typed searches are usually two to three words, while voice searches are.
+Typed searches are usually two to three words, while voice searches are usually five to seven.

 There’s an immediacy to voice search that isn’t always there with text search; with high intent, very local queries and a clearer focus on what’s wanted, voice is narrower and more clearly defined.
 They’re not looking to browse your website.
 They want to call you, or find your business, or see what’s available in the area.